You must have a need for Alpharetta Pest Control or you would not have ended up on this page for Southern Pest Management. We can help!

 Call us (678)935-5900

 We take the time to do a thorough inspection and assess your specific situation.
 This allows us to determine the target pests and devise a strategy to get rid of them.
-Our program will utilize habitat modifications & controls (biological & cultural, mechanical) with the right amount of pesticides in the proper locations to remedy the problem.
+As a result, our program will utilize habitat modifications, biological, cultural & mechanical controls to remedy the problem.
 This approach is called Integrated Pest Management (IPM).
-In other words, we look at the big picture and use the existing resources & tools combined with minimal pesticides to remedy the situation.
-Following the IPM standards, all pest control materials are selected and applied in a manner that minimizes risks to human health, beneficial and non-target organisms, and the environment.
+In other words, we look at the big picture and use the existing resources & tools combined with the proper amount of pesticides.
+The bottom line should always be that pesticides are applied in a manner that minimizes risks to human health, non-target organisms, and the environment.

 All of our services can be tailored to suit any BUDGET & NEED.
 Talk to us!
 We offer typical household pest control services on a monthly, bi-monthly, or quarterly basis.